soxtoby/event-reduce/readme.md

 setState(model, state); // Restore the saved state to the model
 ```

 Often, reduced properties will contain more models.
 Their state will be saved and restored as part of the parent model's state.
-If you have reduced collection of models though, you'll need to create new models from the restored state using the `onRestore` function.
+If you have a reduced collection of models though, you'll need to create new models from the restored state using the `onRestore` function.
 See the `CounterListModel` class in [example/CounterList.tsx](https://github.com/soxtoby/event-reduce/blob/master/example/CounterList.tsx) for an example.

 ## How can I debug state changes?